|Table of contents|

 Discuss Photo Use and Usage Rights With Your Clients

 Before signing the contract and sending off the final invoice, be sure to discuss how the photos will be used as well as usage rights.
 This will help you determine the right price for each session as well as what type of photos you need to provide them with.

-For example, photos that will be used nationwide or worldwide in print magazines or billboards will command a different price (and resolution!) than photos taken with the intent of being used on social media.
+For example, photos that you will use nationwide or worldwide in print magazines or billboards will command a different price (and resolution!) than pictures taken with the intent of being used on social media.

 Ensure Your Quote Includes All Potential Costs

-Once you know what your client wants, you need to think about any extra potential costs such as permits, props, gear rental, hiring additional photographers, and similar.
+Once you know what your client wants, you need to think about any extra potential costs.
+Which ones?
+Permits, props, gear rental, hiring additional photographers, and similar.

 Keep in mind that in some cases, your client might also want to include extra photos in their session.
 Be sure to explain that this will incur an additional fee and line-itemize each additional cost.

 Ask For Referrals